f4exb/sdrangel/plugins/channel/demoddsd/readme.md

 <h3>11: Squelch time gate</h3>

 Number of milliseconds following squelch gate opening after which the signal is actually fed to the decoder.
-0 means immediate application.
+0 means no delay i.e. immediate feed.

 <h3>12: Audio mute and squelch indicator</h3>